 Renewable materials are derived from natural resources which replenish naturally in amounts enough to replace the amount used or consumed.
 Using renewable materials wherever possible in the manufacturing process helps minimise carbon emissions, reduces the need for finite resources to be extracted and can make the economy more circular.

 “Even a Circular Economy needs some input of raw materials to grow and maintain material loops.
-Renewable materials can secure raw material supply for the long-term as they are regenerative by nature: they derive from biomass which replenishes and regrows provided it is managed responsibly.”5
+Renewable materials can secure a raw material supply for the long-term as they are regenerative by nature: they derive from biomass which replenishes and regrows provided it is managed responsibly.”5

-The use of renewable materials increases the resilience of supply chains, securing the supply of raw materials for the future rather than continuing to use up finite materials and jeopardising future manufacturing.
+The use of renewable materials increases the resilience of supply chains; securing the supply of raw materials for the future rather than continuing to use up finite materials and jeopardising future manufacturing.

 GRN Sportswear make their t-shirts from 70% bamboo, 30% organic cotton.